-IPP Everywhere Self-Certification Manual
+IPP Everywhere Self-Certification Manual 1.0

-Status: Initial
+Status: Interim

 Abstract: This document defines IPP Everywhere self-certification test procedures and the process required for registering the test results in order to use the "IPP Everywhere Certified" logo.
+It also includes a license agreement for the use of the IPP Everywhere logo.

 This document is a PWG Technical Brief.
 For a definition of a "PWG Technical Brief", see: ftp://ftp.pwg.org/pub/pwg/general/pwg-process30.pdf